KHLAAC Bylaws

 Section 3.
 Continuance.
 Any item may be continued upon written request by the applicant or recommendation of the commission.

-Section 4.
-Appearance before commission.
-Petitioners or their representatives, members of the community at large, or individuals or their representatives who feel that they will be affected by any action may appear before the commission to present views and statements either for or against agenda items.
+the community at large, or individuals or their representatives who feel that they will be affected by any action may appear before the commission to present views and statements on relevant matters to the state Hispanic community and/or the mission of KHLAAC either for or against agenda items.
 Personal appearance before the commission is recommended but written communication may be presented.
-The chairperson may, at his/her discretion, limit the length of presentation or discussion to insure the orderly conduct of commission business, provided that the decision of the chairperson may be overridden by a majority of the commission present.
+The chairperson may, at his/her discretion, limit the length of presentation or discussion to ensure the orderly conduct of commission business, provided that the decision of the chairperson may be overridden by a majority of the commission present.

 Section 5.
 Motions.
 Motions before the commission shall be restated by the chair or a designated commissioner or staff person before a vote is taken.
 Every motion on a substantive matter shall set forth reasons.